 Recruitment & Application

-- Participate in the Fall Travel Study Fair
+- Participate in the Fall Travel Study Fair to share your offering with the student body.

-- Host at least one information session.
+- Host at least one scheduled Information Session.

 Preparing to Depart